niolabs/docs/docs/glossary/README.md

 Depending on your circumstances, you will run one of many n.io binaries.
 Binaries range in complexity and are often tuned for hardware.
 If you're tinkering around on a Raspberry Pi, you don't need to run the same binary as a network of a dozen supercomputers built to analyze hundreds of thousands signals per second.

 A binary is the executable program?
 Depending on your circumstances, you will run one of many n.io binaries.
-Binaries range in complexity and are often tuned for hardware.
+Binaries range in complexity and are often tuned for particular hardware.
 If you're tinkering around on a Raspberry Pi, you don't need to run the same binary as a network of a dozen supercomputers built to analyze hundreds of thousands signals per second.

 ## Block